-Represented nearly two dozen candidates for elected office before the New York City Board of Elections, New York State Board of Elections, and New York City Campaign Finance Board, including candidates for the United States Congress, Brooklyn Borough President, Queens Borough President, and New York City Council; litigated Election Law matters in the New York Supreme Court and Appellate Division.
+Represented dozens of candidates for elected office before the New York City Board of Elections, New York State Board of Elections, and New York City Campaign Finance Board, including candidates for President of the United States of America, United States Congress, Governor of New York, New York State Assembly and State Senate, and New York City Council; litigated Election Law matters in the New York Supreme Court and Appellate Division.

 Aaron Foldenauer is a litigator and political advocate with over fifteen years of legal experience.
 Aaron is perhaps most well-known for his candidacy for Mayor of New York City in 2021, when he secured the top ballot position in the hotly contested Democratic Primary.

 Appearing regularly before the New York City Board of Elections and the New York City Campaign Finance Board, Aaron has represented numerous candidates for elected office, with a reputation for fighting tirelessly to get his clients on the ballot and obtain the funding they deserve.

 In June 2021, the New York City Board of Elections famously released election results which included “dummy test ballots.”
 Aaron, who was just coming off of his candidacy for Mayor of New York City, was the person who exposed these erroneous election results.
 Aaron’s candidacy for Mayor received widespread media coverage, including in the New York Times, the New York Post, the New York Daily News, NY1, PIX11, New York Magazine, amNY, The Real Deal, City & State, Business Insider, The City, Gothamist, The Hill, and The Village Sun.